ClNo/flask-squirrel/README.rst

    python3 backend.py

-You should get the following output of the SQL backend:
+You should get the following output of the backend:

 .. code-block::